dev4press/coreactivity/readme.txt

 * First official release

 == Upgrade Notice ==
+= 2.0 =
+New events and features.
+Library Updated.
+Few improvements and fixes.

 = 1.8 =
 New components and events.
 IP WhoIs.
 Few improvements and fixes.

 = 1.7 =
 Many improvements and fixes.

-= 1.6 =
-Library Updated.
-Device Detection support.
-Many improvements and fixes.

-= 1.5 =
-Library Updated.
-Minor updates and improvements.

 == Screenshots ==
 * Plugin Dashboard